symfony/symfony-docs/reference/constraints/Bic.rst

 **type**: ``string`` **default**: ``strict``

-The mode in which the BIC is validated can be defined with this option.
-Valid values are:
+This option defines how the BIC is validated:

-* ``strict`` uses the input BIC and validates it without modification.
+* ``strict`` validates the given value without any modification;
-* ``case-insensitive`` converts the input value to uppercase before validating the BIC.
+* ``case-insensitive`` converts the given value to uppercase before validating it.

 .. tip::